sergegithub22/portfolio-items/README.md

 # Portfolio Items.
 Portfolio items design example\
-The main idea - change the color theme only by JS\
+The main idea - change the color theme by JS\
 For changing color scheme use head menu\
 Built on flex and grid.
 ### Used: